Updated: Mar 3, 2022

-In Akan, ‘Apɛsɛ yɛ kɛsiɛ a, ɔyɛ ma dufɔkyiɛ’ means when the pangolin develops well, it is to the benefit of the wooden log.
+The Akan proverb, ‘Apɛsɛ yɛ kɛsiɛ a, ɔyɛ ma dufɔkyiɛ’ means 'when the brush-tail porcupine develops well, it is to the benefit of the wooden log'.

-Quite apt when you consider that this animal is one of a number under global threat (including in Ghana’s Atewa Forest) because their scales are believed to hold medicinal properties in countries such as China.
+Quite apt when you consider that the porcupine is one of a number of mammals under global threat (others include the pangolin (aprawa/apraa) that live in Ghana’s Atewa Forest.

 “The inspiration for this album came during the lockdown," said Super Opong Stars frontman Kyekyeku (aka Eugene Ampadu).

-"I was thinking about the obvious contradictions between how our ancestors revered the pangolin and how, in contemporary times, this creature has been hunted to the brink of endangerment - and blamed by conspiracists in the early part of the Covid-19 crisis, for being the cause of the pandemic.
+"I was thinking about the obvious contradictions between how our ancestors revered the pangolin and porcupine and how, in contemporary times, this creature has been hunted to the brink of endangerment."

-“It got me thinking that this proverbial animal teaches us, through our culture, about respect for nature.
-But our rejection of this message has led to its destruction, resulting in the pangolin saying symbolically: 'it's payback time'.
+“It got me thinking that these proverbial animals teach us, through our culture, about respect for nature.
+But our rejection of this message has led to their destruction, resulting in the pangolin saying symbolically: 'it's payback time'.

-"The album's artwork places the pangolin against a backdrop that highlights the destructive effects that our mining activities are having on Ghana's natural vegetation and rivers.
+"The artwork [that may be used as the album cover] places the pangolin against a backdrop that highlights the destructive effects that our mining activities are having on Ghana's natural vegetation and rivers.
 At the same time, it highlights the impact that conspiracy theories linked to 5G, use of face masks and the vaccines, have had on people's perceptions; and how little, we know about our existence as humans.

 "The album is as an exploration of this proverb, its connection with the pandemic and this quest for a rebirth.”